-Some applications, such as the synchronization of the scanning process with the heartbeat of a mouse, require that every frame to be scanned is triggered by an incoming trigger signal.
-The arrival of the first input trigger has to be defined in First trigger at ... frame in the field Trigger IN on Frames in the Trigger Settings window (Fig. 15A).
+Applications, such as the synchronization of the scanning process with the heartbeat of a mouse, require fast scanning and that every frame to be scanned is triggered by an incoming trigger signal from an electro-cardio-graph.
+The arrival of the first input trigger has to be defined in First Trigger at ... frame in the field Trigger IN on Frames in the Trigger Settings window (Figure 15 A).
 This repetition has to be set to 1 in Repeat every ... frames.

-Fig. 15: An incoming signal triggers the scanning of each single frame
+Figure 15: An incoming signal triggers the scanning of each single frame:

-A: Schematic of the experiment with triggering for each frame.

-B: Description of experiment settings in the Trigger Settings window of LAS AF.
-Selection of trigger IN 1 from the list in the field Trigger In on Frames using the option First trigger at 1 frame and Repeat every 1 frame for triggering of each single frame.

-C: Trigger IN 1 at the assigned Job in the Electrophysiology Tool or Live Data Mode.

-D: Chart after execution of the experiment.
-Each single scanned frame (green graph) is triggered upon the arrival of a trigger pulse (blue graph).
-Trigger Out 6 is used for monitoring the scanning process.
+- A Scheme of the experiment with triggering of each frame. - Description of experiment settings in the Trigger Settings window of LAS AF.
+Selection of trigger IN 1 from the list in the field Trigger IN on Frame susing the option First trigger at 1 frame and Repeat every 1 frame for triggering of each single frame. - Indication of the trigger IN 1 at the start of the assigned Job in the time line of the Electrophysiology or Live Data Mode tool of LAS AF.
+Delay is not indicated. - 1 Chart after execution of the time lapse containing 10 frames.
+Blue: D: Chart after execution of the experiment.
+Blue: Trigger signal from a pulse generator, Green: Frame triggers (Trigger Out 6) are recorded to monitor the scanning process.
+Note that scanning is continued after the 3rd frame upon the arrival of the trigger pulse.